Drug Discovery Outsourcing Market Size and Share

 Recent Industry Developments

-- June 2025: XtalPi, a global technology player in AI and robotics expanded its research collaboration with Pfizer to develop an advanced molecular modeling platform for drug discovery.
+- June 2025: XtalPi and Pfizer expanded their collaboration to co-develop an advanced molecular-modeling platform for discovery.

 Global Drug Discovery Outsourcing Market Report Scope